Skip to content

 NBImpact

-Recommended For your object to have impact sounds, take bullet hits, and be able to be stabbed, it needs to be tagged with NervBox's material system.
+For your object to have impact sounds, take bullet hits, and be able to be stabbed, it needs to be tagged with NervBox's material system.
 To do this, add a NB Impact component to your spawnable root.
-From there to use NervBox's materials, simply choose a material type.
-If you'd like to make your own material, check the Use Custom Material property.
-For custom collision sounds, you'll also need to provide audio clips in the Impact Clips array.
+See the impact properties page for more information.

 nb impact